 Let's face it, we don't always want the full caffeine of coffee, especially late in the day.
 But we want all the flavor!
-Here is a no-compromise, Rainforest Certifed premium half-caffeine coffee with wonderful chocolate and butter tones that we are sure you will agree makes no compromise on flavor.
+Here is a no-compromise, Rainforest Certified premium half-caffeine coffee with wonderful chocolate and butter tones that we are sure you will agree makes no compromise on flavor.

 Mocharagua Half-Caff is mostly Nicaraguan Arabica, roasted to a slightly deeper roast point to bring out its pronounced sweet-chocolate tones without over-toasting them.
-Then we added Vietnamese Peaberry Robusta, because Vietnamese Robusta has the perfect dark cocoa undercurrent.
+Then we added Vietnamese Highland Robusta, because Vietnamese Robusta has the perfect dark cocoa undercurrent.
 The premium Robusta also rounds out the palate and gives the coffee a broader appeal, making this a real crowd-pleaser.

 This popular Half-Caff version is made with 60% Water Process Decaf Arabica and is low in acid as well as low in caffeine.